20-year-old man steals laptop, fires then hides gun in store’s snack aisle, Seattle police say

 The man fled into Hing Hay Park, where police say he fired his weapon to avoid capture by a group of parkgoers, and then ran into a store at Fourth Avenue South and South Jackson Street.
 No one was injured.

-Police caught the the man fleeing out the back entrance of the store.
+Police caught the man fleeing out the back entrance of the store.

 “After taking the suspect into custody, officers returned to the store and recovered a loaded firearm stashed behind some chips in the snack aisle,” police said.